Mega012345/Windows-11-RDP/README.md

 - Paste your ngrok token in the terminal.
 - Then after the build it will give you the credentials of rdp.
 - You can now login using **User** and **Password**.
+- Don't close Katacoda tab.
+RDP will expire in 1 hour.
+- You can create many RDPs using this method.
+Just create a new ngrok token.

 ## CREDITS: